by William Ernest Henley

 I thank the Way that came to me

-for the Path that's saved my soul.
+for the Path that has saved my soul.

 moved past the grip of circumstance